Gorshin FInancial Group Inc

-In September 2013 a UC Berkeley study found that the wealthiest 1% of Americans saw their income grow by 31.4% between 2009 and 2012.
-Also, it was discovered that income inequality in the United States was the highest since before the Great Depression.
+In September 2013, a UC Berkeley study found that the wealthiest 1% of Americans saw their income grow by 31.4% between 2009 and 2012.
+It was also discovered that income inequality in the United States was the highest since before the Great Depression.

 How did this all happen?
 How does such inequity occur?
-One actual reason why most in the middle class cannot move to a loftier position is our tax system.
+Most in the middle class cannot move to a loftier position because of our tax system.
 Workers are taxed at a different rate than investors -- the difference between earned income and dividend and capital gains taxation is significant.
 If you work, your tax rate is higher than if you earn from your investments.

 How do we accumulate more money?
 How do we become millionaires?
 My answer is simple: we don’t need to.
-Ask yourself, what good is a pile of money?
+Ask yourself, what good is a pile of cash?
 Does it represent success?
 Does it acknowledge your efforts?
-Yes, it does, but it is not important.
+Yes, it does, but it is not essential.

 Now I know there are those who desire to accumulate a large amount of money.
 Having an income that I cannot outlive is far more critical.
 What is important is cash flow, having enough money to live as well as you desire.

 Safe Money insights and tips sent to your inbox twice a month.Sign Up Now!